Computational neuroscience: Single-neuron modeling

 Even a single neuron has complex biophysical characteristics and can perform computations (e.g.).
-Hodgkin and Huxley's original model only employed two voltage-sensitive currents (Voltage sensitive ion channels are glycoprotein molecules which extend through the lipid bilayer, allowing ions to traverse under certain conditions through the axolemma), the fast-acting sodium and the inward-rectifying potassium.
-Though successful in predicting the timing and qualitative features of the action potential, it nevertheless failed to predict a number of important features such as adaptation and shunting.
+The original Hodgkin-Huxley's model included a fast sodium current, a delayed-rectifier potassium current, and a leak current.Though successful in predicting the timing and qualitative features of the action potential, it nevertheless failed to predict a number of important features such as adaptation and shunting.
 Scientists now believe that there are a wide variety of voltage-sensitive currents, and the implications of the differing dynamics, modulations, and sensitivity of these currents is an important topic of computational neuroscience.

 The computational functions of complex dendrites are also under intense investigation.
 There is a large body of literature regarding how different currents interact with geometric properties of neurons.

 There are many software packages, such as GENESIS and NEURON, that allow rapid and systematic in silico modeling of realistic neurons.
 Blue Brain, a project founded by Henry Markram from the École Polytechnique Fédérale de Lausanne, aims to construct a biophysically detailed simulation of a cortical column on the Blue Gene supercomputer.

 Modeling the richness of biophysical properties on the single-neuron scale can supply mechanisms that serve as the building blocks for network dynamics.
 However, detailed neuron descriptions are computationally expensive and this computing cost can limit the pursuit of realistic network investigations, where many neurons need to be simulated.
 As a result, researchers that study large neural circuits typically represent each neuron and synapse with an artificially simple model, ignoring much of the biological detail.
 Hence there is a drive to produce simplified neuron models that can retain significant biological fidelity at a low computational overhead.
 Algorithms have been developed to produce faithful, faster running, simplified surrogate neuron models from computationally expensive, detailed neuron models.